 Terms-we-Serve-with

-In service of you and a vision for improved transparency and human agency in the interactions between people and algorithmic systems:
+of you and a vision for improved transparency and human agency in the interactions between people and algorithmic systems:

 • Renee Shelby, Sociology Department and Legal Studies Program, Georgia Institute of Technology